-As I mentioned earlier, improving the organic reach of individual posts on a regular basis (through transparency) can lead to long-term results.
+As we mentioned earlier, improving the organic reach of individual posts on a regular basis (through transparency) can lead to long-term results.
 The key is being consistent with posting transparent content.

 3. Use these 3 ways to encourage more interaction on your posts